The void data type in Typescript represents the return value of functions that don’t return a value or return statements that do not return anything.

 Nothing is assignable to void

-except void
+except for void

 , undefined

-.
+, any & never.
 You can assign null

 to void